tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 Ken Haase

 ### AM: A Case Study in AI Methodology (2016-05)
 G.D.
-Ritchie
-F.K.
+Ritchie, F.K.
 Hanna

 ### Report on a General Problem-Solving Program (2016-05)
-Allen Newell
-John Clifford Shaw
-Herbert A. Simon
+Allen Newell, John Clifford Shaw, Herbert A. Simon

 ### The Logic Theory Machine: A Complex Information Processing System (2016-05)
-Allen Newell
-Herbert A. Simon
+Allen Newell, Herbert A. Simon

 ### The Copycat Project: A Model of Mental Fluidity and Analogy-Making (2016-05 - ?)
-Douglas Hofstadter
-Melanie Mitchell
+Douglas Hofstadter, Melanie Mitchell

 ### Minds, Machines and Gödel (2016-05)
 J.R.
 Lucas